 - 2 cloves Crushed Garlic

 - Put the flour and Greek Yoghurt (and salt if using) into a mixing bowl and mix thoroughly to combine.

 - If the mixture is too wet to form into a ball, add a little extra flour

 - Sprinkle work surface with a little extra flour and place the dough on the work surface

 - Cut into large circles using a cutter or a large cup

-- Pick up one of the dough circles and place a spoonful of filling on to it
+- Pick up one of the dough circles and place a tablespoonful of filling on to it

 - Gather the edges together and seal, being careful not to leave any gaps.